 The faux fringe is the perfect hairstyle to wear if you’re contemplating cutting bangs, or just want to rock a different look for the day.
 This style creates a fake fringe with the ends of your hair.
 As such, you do need long hair to make this work.
 To get this look, start by tieing your hair up in a high ponytail.
 Next, twist your ponytail into a bun, finishing the twist at the front of your ponytail, leaving out enough of the ends of your hair to create a fringe.
 Secure the bun around the base with a hair tie.
 Spread the ends of your ponytail across your forehead, creating the fringe, and flat ironing it, if needed.
 Secure it with a headband, scarf, or bandana.
 Finally, finish with tweaking the messiness of your bun, and a quick spritz of hairspray to get it all to stay.

-15. Straight Bangs + Half Up Half Down Hair
+15. Straight Bangs with Half Up Half Down Hair

-16. Bangs + Side Buns + Half Up Half Down
+16. Bangs with Side Buns and Half Up Half

 Girls with curls needn’t shy away from bangs.
 Wearing your curly fringe with your hair down is a stunning look.
 Just make sure you go to your trusted hairdresser when it’s time to cut your bangs, as all that bounce adds extra complexity.
 To style your look, wash your hair, run through some curl-defining mousse, and blowdry upwards using a diffuser and a scrunching motion.
 Then, gently blowdry your bangs, with the dryer pointed down, but still scrunching.
 You want the curls, without the same volume as the rest of your hair.
 If you’re having one of those days where your hair has a mind of its own, tame the wild with a half-up messy bun.